Electric Castle: EC 10 - 2024

 The tenth edition of Electric Castle took place between July 17-21, 2024, attracting an attendance of 274,000 people.

 Once again, Bontida turned into a music lover's playground, with 12 stages and over 250 artists, a lineup that had something for everyone.
 Headlined by Massive Attack and Bring Me The Horizon, the festival was packed with memorable performances that catered to all musical taste buds.
 Noteworthy appearances included the afrobeat sensation Rema, and high-energy live shows by Sean Paul and Chase and Status (LIVE).
 The festival also featured the eclectic sounds of Ricardo Villalobos, the soulful performances of Paolo Nutini, and the unique vibes of Khruangbin, ensuring unforgettable experiences.

 EC10 was a celebration of “The World We Long For, a place where the music never stops, the vibes are always good, and yesterday's stranger is today's dance partner.
 A world whose people get to carry its spirit with them in their everyday lives.

 EC 11 - 2025

 Electric Castle 2025 marked the eleventh edition of the festival at Bánffy Castle in Bonțida, Romania, held from July 16 to 20.
-This year’s lineup brought an eclectic mix of artists, with standout performances from Justin Timberlake, Queens of the Stone Age, and Justice, alongside Yungblud, Bicep, and Shaggy.
+This year’s lineup brought an eclectic mix of artists, with performances from Justin Timberlake, Queens of the Stone Age, and Justice, alongside Yungblud, Bicep, and Shaggy.

 Beyond the music, the 2025 edition stood out through its immersive art spaces, nighttime stage designs, and an upgraded festival site focused on sustainability and smart infrastructure.
 From sunrise yoga sessions to late-night raves in the castle ruins, the experience captured Electric Castle’s unique mix of contrast, historic and futuristic, relaxed and explosive, drawing over 200,000 attendees into a world that ran on rhythm, light, and rain-soaked joy.